Privacy Notice

 Introduction

-This Privacy Notice describes Alberta Pension Services Corporation's privacy policies and practices regarding its collection, use and disclosure of your personal data and sets forth your privacy rights.
-We recognize that information privacy is an ongoing responsibility, and so we will from time to time update this Privacy Notice as we undertake new personal data practices or adopt new privacy policies.
+This privacy notice describes Alberta Pensions Services Corporation's (APS) privacy policies and practices regarding the collection, use, and disclosure of your personal data.
+It sets forth your privacy rights, including but not limited to, the administration of your pension and use of this website.
+We recognize that information privacy is an ongoing responsibility; therefore, we will periodically update this privacy notice as we undertake new personal data practices or adopt new privacy policies.

 Accountability

-Alberta Pensions Services Corporation (APS) is the designated benefit service provider for multiple pension plans and administers the pensions of their respective members.
-We are committed to respecting the personal privacy of pension plan members by protecting the personal and financial information entrusted by their pension plan to us by providing responsive and focused member services including maintenance of this website.
-APS’ Privacy Advocate Office is responsible for overall privacy governance and all employees are trained about the importance of confidentiality and maintaining the privacy and security of your personal information.
+APS is the designated pension benefit service provider for multiple pension plans and administers the pensions of their respective members.
+We are committed to respecting the personal privacy of pension plan members by protecting the personal and financial information entrusted by their pension plans to us and providing responsive and focused member services.
+APS’ Privacy Office is responsible for APS’ overall privacy governance, and all employees are trained about the importance of confidentiality and maintaining the privacy and security of your personal information.
 That commitment is fundamental to the way we do business.

 Personal Information Collection Notice

-Personal information collected within this website and by APS (for the pension plans we administer) is collected for pension administration purposes and may be used for quality assurance surveys and voluntary focus groups.
-Social insurance numbers will be collected and used for Canada Revenue Agency and identification purposes relating to your pension administration.
+Personal information collected within this website and by APS (for the pension plans we administer) is collected for pension administration purposes.
+It may be used for member communications, quality assurance surveys, voluntary focus groups, and improving the member experience.
+Social insurance numbers will be collected and used for the Canada Revenue Agency (CRA) and identification purposes relating to your pension administration.
 This information is collected under the authority of the following legislative provisions dependent upon your pension plan:

-• Alberta Freedom of Information and Protection of Privacy Act, section 33 [Provincial Judges and Masters in Chambers Registered and Unregistered Pension Plans (Judges Pension Plan), Management Employee Pension Plan (MEPP), Public Service Management (Closed Membership) Pension Plan (PSM(CM)PP) and Members of the Legislative Assembly Pension Plan];
+• Alberta Freedom of Information and Protection of Privacy Act (FOIP), section 33 [Provincial Judges and Applications Judges Registered and Unregistered Pension Plans (Judges Pension Plan), Management Employee Pension Plan (MEPP), Public Service Management (Closed Membership) Pension Plan (PSM(CM)PP) and Members of the Legislative Assembly Pension Plan];

 • Alberta Public Sector Pension Plans Act, section 9.2 [MEPP, PSM(CM)PP];